Rating: Ultimate Price from: £600 - £900 pp full board

 Health: This is a malarial area.

 Communication: There is no mobile reception, no direct telephone or fax and no email.
 Communication with the Maun office is via radio.
+There is limited WiFi in the guest tents.

 Conservation and education is high on the agenda of Great Plains Conservation.
 Duba is run as a fully integrated community empowerment project on land leased directly from five local communities.